George Foulkes, Baron Foulkes of Cumnock: Scottish Parliament

 Foulkes returned to electoral politics in 2007 when he was first on Scottish Labour's Lothians regional list in the 2007 Scottish Parliament election.
 He appeared in place of leader Jack McConnell on a February 2007 Question Time special and accused Scottish National Party leader Alex Salmond of acting in a "xenophobic way" for saying Gordon Brown was an example of "London Labour".
 Former Scottish Labour leader Henry McLeish joined others calling on Foulkes to apologise for the claim.
 He was elected as a Member of the Scottish Parliament on 3 May 2007.
-After his election, he appeared on the BBC's Scotland at Ten radio program and criticised the SNP for "trying to build up a situation in Scotland where the services are manifestly better than south of the border in a number of areas" in an interview.
-When asked by presenter Colin Mackay "Is that a bad thing?", Foulkes responded, "No, but they are doing it deliberately."

 In the Scottish Parliament, Foulkes was part of Labour's opposition to the minority SNP government, regularly tabling parliamentary questions criticising the Scottish Government's conduct.
 He highlighted several supposed irregularities, including the taxpayer-funded entertaining of wealthy SNP backers at Bute House and preferential treatment for Stagecoach in the Forth hovercraft project, after their co-founder Brian Souter donated £500,000 to the SNP.
 Foulkes became a target of criticism by SNP bloggers, whom he branded "Cybernats".
 He was also part of a campaign for presumed consent on organ donation.

 Foulkes did not seek re-election in the 2011 Scottish Parliament election, with the Lothian list instead returning Sarah Boyack, Neil Findlay and Kezia Dugdale.
 Dugdale had previously served as his constituency agent and would go on to become Leader of the Scottish Labour Party.